salesforcecli/sf-plugins-core/messages/messages.md

 # flags.targetDevHubOrg.summary

 Username or alias of the Dev Hub org.
-Can be omitted if `target-dev-hub` exists in the config.
+Not required if the `target-dev-hub` configuration variable is already set.

 # flags.apiVersion.description